iansanriv/banking-data-pipeline/README.md

 1. Reads customer, account, and transaction CSV files from an Amazon S3 bucket.
 2. Loads the data into Pandas DataFrames.
 3. Validates the datasets for:
-   a.
-Duplicate records
+- Duplicate records
-   b.
-Invalid customer and account relationships
+- Invalid customer and account relationships
-   c.
-Invalid transaction amounts
+- Invalid transaction amounts
 4.Separates valid and invalid transaction records.
 5. Uploads validation output files back to Amazon S3.
 6. Loads validated banking data into Microsoft SQL Server using SQLAlchemy.